 It’s based on action, not your ideal version of what you are like, based on all the scriptures you can quote, or all the prayers that you can say in church to make you look beautiful.
-It’s actually what your real relationship is like with your wife, and with your children.
-Women, who are truly loved and cherished, love and cherish their husbands.
-They love and cherish their husbands, even when they’re being abused by their husbands.
+It’s actually what your real relationship is like with your wife and with your children.
+When men love and cherish their wives, wives love and cherish their husbands.
 They just want their family to work.

 Laurie: In fairness, I’ve met some women who are real horror shows.
 It’s really about this whole thing of, faith without works is dead.
 We can talk a good talk, but how do we walk the walk.
 The church needs a theology of trauma that understands that the pursuit of justice is a godly pursuit, and one that allows us to reestablish trust where it’s been broken.

-Because a theology of trauma understands that there’s a difference between forgiveness and restoration and between grace and calling a thing a thing, so that grace can much more abound.
-No, it says in Isaiah 1:17, to learn to do right, to seek justice, to defend the oppressed, to take up the cause of the fatherless, and plead the case of the widow.
+Because a theology of trauma understands that there’s a difference between forgiveness and restoration.
+A difference between grace and calling a thing a thing, so that grace can much more abound.
+No. It says in Isaiah 1:17, to learn to do right, to seek justice, to defend the oppressed, to take up the cause of the fatherless.
+To plead the case of the widow.

-Anne, you’re so right, we are porn widows, and the church is called to be salt and light in matters of justice.
-If the church would just do this, if they would just stand for living in truth, and support what is true, then I really, truly believe that we would be able to restore families because there would be a path forward.
+Anne, you’re so right.
+We are porn widows.
+And the church is called to be salt and light in matters of justice.
+If the church would just do this, if they would just stand for living in truth, and support truth, then I really, truly believe that we would be able to restore families.
+There would be a path forward.